 17. Love Story (1970)

 Based on one of the most widely cherished romantic novels of the same name, ‘Love Story’ needn’t be introduced.
 The story of Oliver and Jenny jerked many tears back in the day.
-What’s unique about ‘Love Story’ is the confrontations between Oliver and his parents and the animosity surrounding the relationships, the dialogues and the poetic conundrums surrounding them, in addition to concealing her illness from Jenny herself initially.
-A worthy watch in exchange of some tears.
+What’s unique about ‘Love Story’ is the confrontations between Oliver and his parents and the animosity surrounding the relationships, the dialogues, and the poetic conundrums surrounding them, in addition to concealing her illness from Jenny herself initially.
+A worthy watch in exchange for some tears.

 Read More: Best Bullying Movies of All Time

 16. My Life Without Me (2003)